Typically, one pound (0.5 kg) of a wet sample will suffice. A good guide is to completely fill a one quart plastic Zip-Loc bag with wet or dry sample.

 It is very difficult to equitably split an unground sample.
 This is particularly true for hay samples.
 Leaves are small and very brittle and easily separate from the sample during the splitting process.
 The only way to get a true split is for a sample to be mixed, dried and finely ground.
 This homogenizes the sample and makes it easier to sub sample and split.
 Many laboratories participate in sample check programs.
 The same sample is sent to each participating lab.
 The results are then compared to one another.
 These samples are always dried and ground to be sure that each lab receives a representative subsample.

 Energy is estimated by the laboratory using a series of equations.
 At Dairy One, the multiple component summative approach forms the foundation for our ruminant energy prediction systems.
-See Newsletters Nos.
-22, 23, and Fact sheet NRC 2001 Energy Values for more information.
+See NRC 2001 Energy Table for more information.

 Bacterial populations may propagate during this time causing high counts.
 Additionally, if nitrates are present, certain bacteria may consume these thereby artificially lowering the nitrate level.

 a.
 Legume = any sample containing 85% or more legumes.

 d.
 Grass = greater than 85% grass.

 NIR analysis is a calibration dependent technology.
 This means that it can only analyze samples for which it has been previously calibrated.
 A database of several hundred to several thousand representative samples must first be established.
 This information is used to develop the calibrations.
 See also NIR Services and NIR Applicability Chart.

 Samples are dried at 60 C (140 F).
 Drying at higher temperatures can cause “heat damaged protein”.
 This will artificially inflate the ADICP or bound protein value making the sample look worse than it is.